mysokolsky/Go_Day03-1/README.md

 </html>
 ```

-A "Previous" link should disappear on page 1 and "Next" link should disappear on last page.
+A "Previous" link should disappear on page 1 and a "Next" link should disappear on the last page.

-IMPORTANT NOTE: You may notice that by default Elasticsearch doesn't allow you to deal with pagination for more than 10000 entries.
-There are two ways to overcome this - either use a Scroll API (refer to the same link on pagination above) or just raise the limit in index settings specifically for this task.
-The latter is acceptable for this task, but is not the recommended way to do it in production.
-The query that will help you to set it is below:
+IMPORTANT NOTE: You may notice that by default Elasticsearch doesn't allow you to handle pagination for more than 10000 entries.
+There are two ways to work around this — either use a Scroll API (see the same link on pagination above), or simply increase the limit in the index settings specifically for this task.
+The latter is acceptable for this task, but not the recommended way to do it in production.
+The query that will help you set this is below:

 ```
 ~$ curl -XPUT -H "Content-Type: application/json" "http://localhost:9200/places/_settings" -d '